eQuantic/TickerQ/src/eQuantic.TickerQ.EntityFrameworkCore.CosmosDb/README.md

 └── README.md
 ```

+## Framework Support

+This package uses multi-targeting to support both .NET 8.0 and .NET 9.0 in a single NuGet package:

+- **net8.0**: Uses Microsoft.EntityFrameworkCore.Cosmos 8.0.21
+- **net9.0**: Uses Microsoft.EntityFrameworkCore.Cosmos 9.0.10

+When you install this package, NuGet automatically selects the correct version based on your project's target framework.

 ## Compatibility with Upstream

 This package depends on a fork that maintains full compatibility with the upstream TickerQ repository.
 The only changes to the original code are: